 Your Baseline ACT Score

 Your baseline ACT score is important to establish before you embark on any type of ACT prep.
 In order to create your ACT prep plan, you’ll need to know where you are right now.
 To do that, you’ll take a REAL practice ACT.
 Real means it’s from ACT.org, the makers of the ACT.
 Any other test won’t give you an accurate reading.
 Having worked for a big box test prep company, I know the games they play.
-Basically, their questions are harder and/or their scoring rubrick is more severe.
-Here is an article from the Wall Street Journal calling out test prep companies about this practice.
+Basically, their questions are harder and/or their scoring rubric is more severe.
+There is an article from the Wall Street Journal calling out test prep companies about this practice.

 In any case, you’ll want to take a REAL Practice ACT.
 You have 3 options for this.